AlfonDZN/FortniteRig/README.md

 If things are still not clear, click [here]() to view a video on how to use the addon

+## Subpanels
+#### Bone layers
+* This subpanel lets you control which part of the rig to view and what parts not

+#### Switches
+* This subpanel gives you control to switch between ik and fk rigs

+#### Finish
+* This subpanel has a button which is used to finish the foot rig after the bone positioning has been done

 ### Author
 [Twitter](https://twitter.com/AlfonDZN)